9 Dynamic Programming

 Given two strings s_1 and s_2, with s_1 containing uppercase and lowercase letters and s_2 containing only uppercase letters.
 Check if s_1 can be converted to s_2 by applying only the following operations:

-uppercase any number of letters in s_1.
+Uppercase any number of letters in s_1.

-delete any number of lowercase letters from s_1.
+Delete any number of lowercase letters from s_1.

 Example 1: Let s_1=AbcDE and s_2=ABDE.
 It is possible to convert: uppercase the letter ‘b’ and delete the letter ‘c’.